Soccer-Qatar fans lambast team after second World Cup defeat | Sports-Games

 Soccer-Qatar fans lambast team after second World Cup defeat

-Disappointed Qatar fans criticised their team after a second successive defeat left the hosts on the brink of elimination from the World Cup on Friday.
-Qatar lost the opening game of the tournament 2-0 to Ecuador on Sunday, and though their performance was better on Friday they were still on the wrong end of a 3-1 scoreline against Senegal that leaves them needing a miracle to make the last 16.
+It was absolutely shameful," Qatar fan Emam Abdulrahman told Reuters outside the Al Thumama Stadium after the Senegal game, but before Ecuador played Netherlands.
+"We excused them in the opening match, we said they were stressed as it was the World Cup, and the whole world was there.

-Disappointed Qatar fans criticised their team after a second successive defeat left the hosts on the brink of elimination from the World Cup on Friday.
+Disappointed Qatar fans criticised their team after a second successive defeat eliminated the hosts from the World Cup on Friday when Ecuador's draw with Netherlands ensured that they could not progress.
+Qatar lost the opening game of the tournament 2-0 to Ecuador on Sunday, and though their performance was better on Friday they were still on the wrong end of a 3-1 scoreline against Senegal that left them needing a miracle to make the last 16.

 "We excused them in the opening match, we said they were stressed as it was the World Cup, and the whole world was there.
 But today, they disappointed us more than necessary," she added.
 Wearing a maroon Qatar scarf over his traditional white thobe tunic, Abdulrahman Almeri echoed those sentiments.